getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 ### Deleting an org-wide saved search

-When an owner or manager hovers over a custom saved search, they should see a trash can icon.
+When an organization owner or manager hovers over a custom saved search, they should see a trash can icon.
 The trash can icon functions exactly like you might expect, and removes the custom saved search from the dropdown.

 ![{% asset search-delete-org-wide-filter.png @path %}]({% asset search-delete-org-wide-filter.png @path %})